kodecocodes/i10t/user-notifications/user-notifications.markdown

 }
 ```

-`UNUserNotificationCenter.current()` returns the singleton user notification center on which you call `requestAuthorization(options:completionHandler:)` to request authorization to present notifications.
-You pass in an array of `UNAuthorizationOptions` and indicate what options you're requesting — in this case, `alert` and `sound` notifications.
+`UNUserNotificationCenter.current()` returns the singleton user notification center.

+You then call `requestAuthorization(options:completionHandler:)` to request authorization to present notifications.
+You pass in an array of `UNAuthorizationOptions` to indicate what options you're requesting — in this case, `alert` and `sound` notifications.
 If access is granted, you call the currently stubbed out `loadNotificationData()`; otherwise you print the passed error.

 Build and run, and you'll see an authorization prompt as soon as `NotificationTableViewController` loads.
+Be sure to tap **Allow**.

 ![bordered width=40%](./images/notification-prompt.png)